 The obvious answer is "no".
 In the US, however, it is indeed possible (see the next section).

-The only guaranteed chance that you have to receive a refund for your non-refundable flight is if this flight is cancelled or subject to a major schedule change.
+The only guaranteed chance that you have to receive a refund for your non-refundable flight is if this flight is canceled or subject to a major schedule change.
 In that case, you may indeed get your flight ticket refunded.
 Note that to be eligible for reimbursement, you still need to have checked-in for the flight.

-So if you have a non-refundable ticket for a flight that you cannot take, you might still want to check-in, just in case the flight is cancelled at the last minute, or subject to a schedule change.
+So if you have a non-refundable ticket for a flight that you cannot take, you might still want to check-in, just in case the flight is canceled at the last minute, or subject to a schedule change.

 Unless the DOT's 24h rule applies: